BabylonJS/Documentation/content/How_To/contribute/contribute_to_documentation.md

 ![propose file change](/img/contribute/documentation/easy-submit.png)

 For now, your modification isn't yet in the main files.
-You have to ask to BabylonJS core team to validate and merge your work.
+You have to ask toBabylon.js core team to validate and merge your work.

 Press _Create pull request_ button: